 An Australian study had revealed the presence of scientific and clinical data that support the traditional uses of lavender (8).

 However, do exercise caution while using the oil on children for treating insect bites.
-According to The University of Arizona, lavender oil must not be used on children below the age of 2 years (9).
+Make sure the oil is diluted well.

-Ideally you can prepare a lavender bath by adding 4 to 6 drops of the oil to a large bowl of warm water.
-Soak your hands or feet in this bath for about ten minutes, and feel refreshed and relaxed.
+Ideally, you can prepare a lavender bath by adding 4 to 6 drops of the oil to a large bowl of bath salts.
+Then, add this to water.
+Soak your hands or feet in this bath for about 10 minutes, and feel refreshed and relaxed.

 Lavender tones and makes your skin firm as it boosts circulation, thus resulting in an adequate supply of oxygen and nutrition to the skin cells.
 This helps in keeping the cells healthy and boosting their renewal process.